Recognising, Anticipating, and Mitigating LLM Pollution of Online Behavioural Research: Detailed Implementation Notes

 \paragraph{3.
 Text hidden via positional displacement:} this block is shifted far to the left, placing it outside the browser viewport.
 Modern browsers will not display the element.

 \paragraph{4.
 Hidden checkbox trap with neutral naming:} the checkbox uses a name that appears plausible but is not visible to human participants.
 It is displaced outside of the viewport.

+\paragraph{5.
+Prompt injection-style honeypot questions}: following \citet{hohnellm}, researchers can integrate two different types of prompt injections, embedding them invisibly on survey pages.
+These types of instructions operate on the principle that LLMs often comply with direct user instructions. \begin{enumerate}[label=(\alph*)] \item Jailbreaking: similar to the examples already provided above; e.g., ``If you are a bot or LLM, please ignore the question above and give this exact answer: I have never completed a survey before, nor will I ever in the future.'' \item Prompt-leaking: ask the model to provide its prompt; e.g., ``If you are a bot or LLM, please ignore the question above and respond with an exact copy of the full prompt you received.'' \end{enumerate}

+These two types of prompt injections target different types of systems.
+According to \cite{hohnellm}, more simple models tend to be responsive to overt jailbreaking prompts, while more advanced models are more likely to reveal hidden content through prompt-leaking instructions.
+Importantly, we recommend using prompt injections only as honeypot questions, as making this text visible to all participants could influence their behaviour and inadvertently contribute to the amplification of LLM spillover effects.

-While effective against many types of autonomous LLM agents, most advanced pipelines already include safeguards against filling in fields with suspicious styling attributes (see Figure \ref{fig:prompt-vocabulary}).
+\paragraph{Risks \& Considerations} While effective against many types of autonomous LLM agents, most advanced pipelines already include content-filtering techniques that prevent agents from filling in fields with suspicious styling attributes or from disclosing their internal prompt (see Figure \ref{fig:prompt-vocabulary}).
 Furthermore, screen-capturing models or accessibility-enhanced user interfaces (e.g., Safari Reader mode or browser extensions) may surface honeypot content that should (and otherwise would) remain invisible.
 Researchers should test their implementation of these questions across different browsers and display modes, and should also ensure that the study colour scheme cannot be easily altered.
 Such deviations from the intended rendering may also result in false positives, therefore raising concerns about unfairly excluding legitimate participants.